CupcakesRecipes

 • Styling Tips: Pipe flowing swirls to echo caramel’s silky texture.
 Drizzle extra sauce on top and sprinkle with sea salt or crushed toffee.
 A caramel shard adds drama.

-When experimenting with flavors, it’s best to start with small amounts and gradually add more—this helps you find the perfect balance with the tangy cream cheese base.
+TIP: When experimenting with flavors, it’s best to start with small amounts and gradually add more—this helps you find the perfect balance with the tangy cream cheese base.

 Remember, garnishes do more than just decorate; ingredients like zest, nuts, and edible dust bring texture and enhance each flavor’s story.